-Figure :() Cross docking of NAD+ into the AB pocket of the crystal structure of 1YC2 (Sir2) with NAD+ originally in the AC pocket.
+Figure 4:(a) Cross docking of NAD+ into the AB pocket of the crystal structure of 1YC2 (Sir2) with NAD+ originally in the AC pocket.
 The red pose is from the AB pocket co-crystallized structure.
 The blue are the degenerate top ranked and only output from Glide XP with an excluded volume in the C pocket and a completely flexible ligand.
-The RMSD of the closest structure is 1.98 Å, and the GlideScores for all 5 degenerate structures ranged from -9.9 to -12.2. () the two top ranked Glide XP docked results of NAD+ docked to the Sir2 AC pocket (orange), with the co-crystallized comparison structure from 2H4F (Sir2Tm) in green.
+The RMSD of the closest structure is 1.98 Å, and the GlideScores for all 5 degenerate structures ranged from -9.9 to -12.2. (b) the two top ranked Glide XP docked results of NAD+ docked to the Sir2 AC pocket (orange), with the co-crystallized comparison structure from 2H4F (Sir2Tm) in green.
 The NAD+ in the AB pocket conformation is shown in red.
 GlideScores ranged from -15.0 to -17.5.

 Simulation Result – SIRT3

-Unlike Sir2, fewer co-crystallized structures were available for hSIRT3, requiring the use of docking into the closest structure to either NAD+ in the AB or AC pockets. co-crystallized structure with the ADPR intermediate (3GLR) was used (Figure 5).24 hSIRT3 NAD+ protein-ligand MM-GBSA support a competitive inhibition mechanism, which agrees with the experimental results.
-NAD+ binding that the ligand binds more favorably to the AC pockets vs the AB pocket.
-The top ranked AB pocket binding approximation is -84.4 The top ranked AC pocket induced fit docking result was much more favorable at -107.9.tandard docking of the nicotinamide and isonicotinamide place these in the C pocket These results 25corroborate the competitive inhibitor mechanism in which the nicotinamide blocks NAD+ from binding to the C pocket, while the AB pocket binding of NAD+ is not equally favored, as it is in Sir2.
+Unlike Sir2, fewer co-crystallized structures were available for hSIRT3, requiring the use of docking into the closest structure to either NAD+ in the AB or AC pockets.
+A co-crystallized structure with the ADPR intermediate (3GLR) was used (Figure 5).24 The relatively similar results between in-place scoring and induced fit cross docking with Sir2 indicate that the induced fit protocol can accommodate for protein and ligand conformational changes between the two different binding modes.
+The same induced fit protocol was used for hSIRT3 with NAD+ docked into the AC pockets.
+For docking into the AB pocket, a similar protocol called template based induced fit method is described in the Methods and Discussion sections.

+hSIRT3 NAD+ protein-ligand MM-GBSA scores support a competitive inhibition mechanism, which agrees with the experimental results.
+NAD+ binding scores predict that the ligand binds more favorably to the AC pockets vs. the AB pockets.
+The top ranked AB pocket binding approximation is -84.4 kcal/mol.
+The top ranked AC pocket induced fit docking result was much more favorable at -107.9 kcal/mol.
+Figure 6 depicts the top ranked poses for docking into the AB and AC pockets.
+Since there is no publicly available co-crystallized hSIRT3 structure with NAD+ in the AB pockets, Figure 6 compares the docked poses to the backbone-superimposed structure of NAD+ co-crystallized in Sir2 (1YC2 chain A, B and C).
+Because of the high homology between Sir2 and hSIRT3, NAD+ is expected to bind in a similar fashion for both, and only poses within 4.0 Å RMSD to the Sir2 superimposed co-crystallized NAD+ were considered.
+For AB docked structures, RMSD ranges from 1.82 to 2.48 Å , while for AC docked structures the RMSD are less than 3.0 Å.

+In addition to NAD+, standard docking of the inhibitor nicotinamide and the related compound isonicotinamide places these molecules in the C pocket of hSIRT3 (3GLR) in the expected pose within 2.0 Å of the nicotinamide end of the docked NAD+ molecule.
+These results, along with previously published crystal structures that show that nicotinamide binds to the C pocket in Sir2 (PDB 1YC2 and 1YC5 25) corroborate the competitive inhibitor mechanism in which the nicotinamide blocks NAD+ from binding to the C pocket, while the AB pocket binding of NAD+ is not equally favored, as it is in Sir2.